Detecting asset price bubbles using deep learning: Numerical experiments

-We now mix the models for training and testing.
 First, to investigate the performance of our method when trained on stochastic volatility processes and tested on local volatility models, we test the algorithm looking at the prices generated by the set of displaced CEV models, for three different training sets: one constituted exclusively from data coming from the SABR model, one only from the Sin model and one from both of them.
-In all the three cases, we take a training set consisting of call prices given by $2000$ different underlyings and a test set constituted of call prices for $1000$ underlyings.
-In both cases, half of the underlyings are true martingales and half strict local martingales.
 When both the Sin and the SABR models are used for training, the training set is equally split between the two cases.
-Table 2 shows the accuracy we get on the training set (this is denoted by $a_{train}$) and on the test set (denoted $a_{test}$) in the different cases.
+Table \ref{tab:accuracytestcev} shows the accuracy \black{and the $F_1$ score} we get on the training set and on the test set in the different cases.

-In all cases, we see that looking at prices of out-of-the-money options improves the performance, as in Section \ref{sec:localvol}.
-The only case when the algorithm is not able to identify strict local martingales for the class of displaced CEV processes is when the training set consists of prices generated by the class of Sin models, and at-the-money strikes.
-A deeper look shows that, in this setting, the algorithm labels all displaced CEV underlyings as strict local martingales.
-Taking bigger strikes, the accuracy of the algorithm considerably increases to $78.7\%$.
-For both the sets of strikes, the accuracy is bigger when training with the SABR model than with the Sin model.
-A possible explanation is that the SABR model can be seen as a generalization of the CEV model with stochastic volatility.
-Moreover, when considering the smaller set of strikes, splitting the training set into the two sets of SABR and Sin processes enhances the performance on the test set with respect to both cases, when we train with only one set of processes, at the expenses of the performance on the training set.
-In this case, it seems that training with more variety of models makes the algorithm more robust.
+We see that looking at prices of out-of-the-money options \black{generally} improves the performance, as in Section \ref{sec:localvol}, \black{apart from the case when the network is trained with prices generated by both SABR and Sin processes}.
+Moreover, splitting the training set into the two sets of SABR and Sin processes results in an higher accuracy \black{and $F_1$ score} on the test set with respect to both cases, when we train with only one set of processes, at the expenses of the performance on the training set.